nicm42/100-days-of-code-v2/log3.md

 **Day 8: 14th April 2021**
 I finally started one of the PluralSight courses - this one on using APIs in React.
 I've done the first lesson, which was mostly about explaining the code.
 And then adding in the API without explaining it.
 I don't really understand what's going on with the code.
 But I'm hoping that I'll learn something - there is some stuff later about React Query, which I've heard of, but that's it.
 And some testing and error handling, which are the bits I'm a lot less sure about when it comes to APIs.

+**Day 9: 15th April 2021**
+Today I did a tutorial on the FreeCodeCamp news page about creating a book management app using React Router and React Context.
+I did sort of understand what's going on, but I definitely need to learn more about React Router and React Context.
+The custom hook for using local storage was really useful - I can definitely imagine using that in the future.